niHonkage/DocsLearning/en/guides/workspace/invite-and-manage-members.md

 Provide the email of the invitee.
 The system will immediately grant the invitee access to the workspace, and the invitee will also receive an email notification.

-The system will automatically create a Fusionworks account for the new member.
+The system will automatically create a FusionWorks account for the new member.

 ### Removing Members